jesusdiazjess/hgbc.edu.ph/README.md

 **Feedback:**
 Open issues for bugs or suggestions.

-Explore my journey in Platform Technology through this project!
+Explore my journey in Integrative Programming + Technologies (formerly Platform Technology) through this project!